Dutra3/react-projects/README.md

 Also can be one line command: yarn add json-server react-icons react-router-dom uuid

+To start frontend: yarn run dev
+To start backend: yarn run backend

 ## Countdown-App

+Creating project with: yarn create vite countdown-app --template react-ts

+### Project

+Dependencies:

+### Installation

+Also can be one line command:

+To start frontend:
+To start backend:

 ## Film-Validation

+Creating project with: yarn create vite film-validation --template react-ts

+### Project

+Dependencies:

+### Installation

+Also can be one line command:

+To start frontend:
+To start backend:

 ## Form-Multi-Step

+Creating project with: yarn create vite form-multi-step --template react-ts

+### Project

+Dependencies:

+### Installation

+Also can be one line command:

+To start frontend:
+To start backend:

 ## Form-React

+Creating project with: yarn create vite form-react --template react-ts

+### Project

+Dependencies:

+### Installation

+Also can be one line command:

+To start frontend:
+To start backend:

 ## Github-App

+Creating project with: yarn create vite github-app --template react-ts

+### Project

+Dependencies:

+### Installation

+Also can be one line command:

+To start frontend:
+To start backend:

 ## Quiz-React

+Creating project with: yarn create vite quiz-react --template react-ts

+### Project

+Dependencies:

+### Installation

+Also can be one line command:

+To start frontend:
+To start backend:

 ## Sass-Project

+Creating project with: yarn create vite sass-project --template react-ts

+### Project

+Dependencies:

+### Installation

+Also can be one line command:

+To start frontend:
+To start backend:

 ## Todo-App

+Creating project with: yarn create vite todo-app --template react-ts

+### Project

+Dependencies:

+### Installation

+Also can be one line command:

+To start frontend:
+To start backend: